 The long-held belief was that these symptoms were caused by estrogen deficiency.
-However, it is now apparent that a lack of progesterone is the root cause of these premature changes.
+However, it is now apparent that low progesterone is the root cause of these premature changes.
 If a woman is still having her periods, then plenty of estrogen is produced by the ovaries.
-It is a deficiency of progesterone that causes the breakdown of the uterine lining with irregular and heavy bleeds.
+It is low progesterone that causes the breakdown of the uterine lining with irregular and heavy bleeds.

 Another mistake often made is to take antidepressants in this situation.
 This is a case of controlling the symptoms rather than treating and curing the underlying cause.

 Prevention / remedies / treatment of peri-menopause